What occurs during the G1 phase of the cell cycle? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M phases.
-Each phase has distinct functions and processes.

-Identify the G1 phase: The G1 phase is the first gap phase after cell division, where the cell prepares for DNA replication.
+Focus on the G1 phase: The G1 phase is the first gap phase after cell division.
+It is crucial for cell growth and preparation for the next phase, which is DNA synthesis (S phase).

-Recognize the primary activities in G1: During the G1 phase, the cell grows in size and synthesizes proteins and organelles necessary for the upcoming DNA replication in the S phase.
+Identify key processes in G1: During the G1 phase, the cell increases in size, produces RNA, and synthesizes proteins necessary for DNA replication.
+This phase ensures the cell is ready for the S phase.

+Differentiate G1 from other phases: Unlike the S phase, where DNA replication occurs, the G1 phase does not involve DNA synthesis.
+It is primarily about growth and preparation.

-Consider the importance of protein synthesis: Protein synthesis during G1 is crucial as it provides the necessary components for DNA replication and cell cycle progression.
+Recognize the importance of G1: Proper progression through the G1 phase is essential for healthy cell function and division.
+Any errors can lead to cell cycle arrest or diseases such as cancer.

-Note the cell's assessment of its environment: The cell also checks for DNA damage and ensures conditions are favorable for replication, although this is more emphasized in the G2 phase.

 Watch next